ibrahimjabarkhel/toolkit-for-generating-test-data/README.md

 ## Running workflow with the Dockstore CLI

-Download the dockstore.wdl and test_input.json files.
+Download the Dockstore.wdl and test_input.json files.
 Open test_input.json file and provide the path to your BAM, SAM or CRAM file.
 If it's CRAM file than also provide a reference file.
 To run this workflow with our inputs in json file we need a dockstore CLI. <br>
 Finally, run this workflow with the Dockstore CLI.
 If Dockstore is not installed yet, follow <a href="https://dockstore.org/quick-start"> this tutorial to install Dockstore CLI </a>. <br>
 After successfully installing the Dockstore CLI, open Dockstore CLI or terminal or similar application in your system.
 Move to the directory where the WDL and JSON file exist.